diamond-diadem/diamond-diadem.github.io/content/en/documentation/use/apptainer-image.md

 ```
 where the `$GREET` variable is defined to be "Welcome" by default in the container.

 The `$USER` is automatically set so that its value inside the container is the same as for the host machine.
 This design choice is not specific to the image used in this tutorial.
-It is one of many Apptainer standard behaviours to ease functionning in a high-performance computation setting.
+It is one of many Apptainer standard behaviours to ease functioning in a high-performance computation setting.

 Those two variables may be redefined :